FactorioCalc/FactorioCalc/docs/guide.rst

 Items are in `itm`.
 Like the `mch` package, both the `rcp` and `itm` package have have a `_find()` function to find an item based on the translated name.

-Within FactorioCalc the items a machine produces or consumes is cosidered a *flow*.
+Within FactorioCalc the items a machine produces or consumes is considered a *flow*.
 The rate of the flow is positive for items produced and negative for items consumed.